 Snorkeling on the Pacific Coast

-The Pacific coast has one of the most accessible snorkeling places in the country, in the areas close to Playas del Coco and Playa Hermosa.
+The Pacific coast has some of the best places to go snorkeling in the country near Playas del Coco and Playa Hermosa.

-You can go snorkeling directly from these two beaches, but for a unique experience, head directly to Playa Ocotal, Playa Bonita, or the small creeks in Punta Cacique.
+If you want to go snorkeling, you can go to Playa Ocotal, Playa Bonita, or the small creeks in Punta Cacique.
 These are all good places to snorkel.

 Actually, we can split the Pacific coast into four main categories when talking about snorkeling in this country.